Shivelight/vindemitor/README.md

 1. Use any Cloud Source that gives you a pseudo-directory to access the Service files like a normal drive.
 E.g., rclone, Google Drive Desktop (aka File Stream), Air Drive, CloudPool, etc.
 2. Create a `services` directory somewhere in it and have all your services within it.
-3. [Symlink](https://en.wikipedia.org/wiki/Symbolic_link) the `services` directory to the `/devine` folder.
-You should end up with `/devine/services` folder containing services, not `/devine/services/services`.
+3. [Symlink](https://en.wikipedia.org/wiki/Symbolic_link) the `services` directory to the `/vindemitor` folder.
+You should end up with `/vindemitor/services` folder containing services, not `/vindemitor/services/services`.

 You have to make sure the original folder keeps receiving and downloading/streaming those changes.
-You must also make sure that the version of devine you have locally is supported by the Service code.
+You must also make sure that the version of vindemitor you have locally is supported by the Service code.

 > [!NOTE]
 > If you're using a cloud source that downloads the file once it gets opened, you don't have to worry as those will